 After ten days or so looking at numerous internet property sites and trying to get a sense of different areas, I stumbled on a blog by a couple who had stayed in a place I was interested in.
 I emailed them to ask about it.
 The property wasn’t for us, but the couple knew of somewhere that might be, close to Benfeita, one of the aldeias do xisto (schist villages) of the Serra do Açor.

-We came back to Portugal within a month and, despite looking at several other places, it was clear that we’d found the place (or rather, it had found us) straight away.
+It was only on a later second viewing after seeing a few other places in the area that I realised the place was having exactly the same effect on me as it had on her.
+It wasn’t so much a Wow! moment in relation to the land but simply a You!
+Work!
+It was clear that we’d found the place (or rather, it had found us) straight away.
 A price was agreed with the owner and we shook hands on the deal on November 8th.

 In January (mais ou menos) we return to complete the paperwork, and the adventure begins!